oscarbale/my-spotify-stats/README.md

 (*Note: This script will only process "Your Extended streaming history" so only include this in `/data`*)

 ## How to run
-You'll need to have PHP setup on your device, then simply clone this repository and place the files from your data request in the `/data` directory.
+You'll need to have PHP setup on your device, then simply clone this repository and create a folder called `data` in the root directory of this repository.
+Copy across all your spotify data files into this folder (*Only .json files are needed*).

 Once completed navigate to the root directory of this repository and run the following command
 ```